 When living abroad, you can expect plenty of house guests from back home.
 To make their visit run smoothly, here are some simple tips you can follow.

 Having friends and relatives visit you while you are living abroad is an excellent way to stay connected with your nearest and dearest.
 It also gives you the perfect excuse to act like a tourist and discover a whole new appreciation for your home country; as seen through the eyes of those visiting for the first time.
-But to ensure that you and your house guests enjoy your time together, with no hiccups along the way, here are some simple tips to follow.
+But to ensure that you and your house guests enjoy your time together, with no hiccups along the way, here are some simple tips to follow before they board their flight.

 1. Time their visit wisely